mzazon/awesome-cloud-projects/aws/async-api-patterns-gateway-sqs/async-api-patterns-gateway-sqs.md

 ## Solution

 This solution implements an asynchronous API pattern using Amazon API Gateway and Amazon SQS to decouple request processing from response delivery.
 API Gateway receives client requests and immediately queues them in SQS for background processing, returning a job identifier to the client.
-Lambda functions process messages from the queue asynchronously, and clients can poll a status endpoint or receive notifications via webhooks.
+Lambda functions process messages from the queue asynchronously, and clients can poll a status endpoint to track progress.
 This architecture provides immediate response times, handles traffic spikes gracefully, and enables reliable processing of long-running tasks without client timeouts.

 ## Architecture Diagram